When is Sex Education season 3 released on Netflix? Latest news, rumours and cast

 There is no release date for Sex Education season 3 yet, but Netflix has now confirmed filming can begin in August using new guidelines on how to prevent the spread of Covid-19.

-Given that executives have said the show relies on shooting in the British summer, Autumn is seen as the latest possible filming date – so we’d expect concrete news one way or another in the near future.
+Given that executives have said the show relies on shooting in the British summer, Autumn is seen as the latest possible filming date and luckily, the show is reportedly on track to start filming then.

+According to Deadline, Sony Pictures Television (which owns Sex Education’s production company Eleven) has said that work is underway on series three.

+Producers are reportedly preparing to start filming in August by drawing up safety protocols for production and telling cast members to keep August dates free.

 Should filming go ahead, there remains a chance that the next season could be released in its usual January slot – fingers crossed!